 Writing policy and procedures for schools is a part of an administrator's job.
-School policies and procedures are essentially the governing documents by which your school district and school building is run.
+School policies and procedures are essentially the governing documents by which your school district and school buildings are run.
 It is essential that your policies & procedures be current and up-to-date.
-These should be reviewed and revised as necessary and new policies and procedures should be written as needed.
+These should be reviewed and revised as necessary, and new policies and procedures should be written as needed.
 The following guidelines are tips and suggestions to consider when you are evaluating old policy or writing new policy.

 Why is this important?

 Every school has a student handbook, support staff handbook, and certified staff handbook which are loaded with policies and procedures.
 These are vital pieces of each school because they govern the day-to-day occurrences that happen in your buildings.
-They are important because they offer the guidelines for how the administration and school board believes their school should be run.
+They are valuable because they offer the guidelines for how the administration and school board believe their school should be run.
 These policies come into play every single day.
-They are a set of expectations that each constituent within the school are held accountable too.
+They are a set of expectations that all constituents within the school are held accountable by.

-A good policy is both informative and direct meaning that the information is not ambiguous and it goes straight to the point.
+A quality policy is both informative and direct meaning that the information is not ambiguous, and it goes straight to the point.
 It is also clear and concise.
 A well written policy will not create confusion.
 A good policy is also up-to-date.
 For example, policies dealing with technology probably need updated frequently due to the rapid evolution of the technology industry itself.
-A good policy is easy to understand.
+A clear policy is easy to understand.
 The readers of the policy should not only understand the meaning of the policy, but understand the tone and the underlying reason the policy was written.